yorek/azure-sql-db-samples/samples/02-resilient-connections/dotnet/advanced/README.md

 ALTER DATABASE [MyDatabase] MODIFY (SERVICE_OBJECTIVE = 'S1')
 ```

 on the target Azure SQL Database.
+Or if you are using a [Failover Group](https://docs.microsoft.com/en-us/azure/azure-sql/database/auto-failover-group-configure-sql-db?view=azuresql&tabs=azure-portal&pivots=azure-sql-single-db) you can try to execute a failover.

 The sample application will nicely handle the disconnection, with Thread 1 usually not showing any impact at all.